dev1012-lzh/bmark-1/README.md

 # bmark-1
 A benchmark for browsers.
-Use javascript Babylon.js to render a huge number of cubes.
+Simple, fully HTML and javascript.
+Javascript environment (Babylon.js) used to render a huge number of cubes.
 ## Features
 1. View FPS and blocks created
 2. Emergency stop when lag